stallum/NOVA/README.md

 2. Set required environment variables (or create `.env`).

 3. Run the agent from the `app/` folder: `python app/utils/agente.py` or run `app/main.py` if it exists as the intended entrypoint.

-Note: The agent uses `input()` to ask for links or file paths during the workflow.

-### Edge Cases & Considerations

-- Missing inputs: The triage step can return `campos_faltantes` — ensure the application requests missing fields from the user before proceeding.
-- Long media: Downloading and transcribing long videos may take significant time and memory.
-Consider streaming or chunked transcription.
-- Error handling: Several operations (network, file I/O, LLM calls) need robust try/except blocks with retry/backoff.
-- Authentication: Ensure API keys and credentials are set and that quota limits are considered.

-### Suggested Improvements

-- Add a `requirements.txt` or `pyproject.toml` to lock dependencies.
-- Replace blocking `input()` calls with a small CLI (argparse / Typer) or web UI for better UX and automation.
-- Add logging and configurable verbosity levels instead of prints.
-- Add unit tests for each util in `app/utils/` (use pytest).
-- Add a simple caching layer for transcriptions to avoid repeating work.

-### Development Checklist / Contract

-- Inputs: user text prompt (string), YouTube link (string) or PDF path (string).
-- Outputs: structured note (string) and possibly a saved file.
-- Error modes: missing credentials, invalid link/path, network failure, LLM errors.

-### Quick Troubleshooting

-- If the LLM fails with authentication errors, verify `GOOGLE_APPLICATION_CREDENTIALS` or other provider variables.
-- If YouTube download fails, ensure youtube-dl/yt-dlp or equivalent tools are installed and available to `video_summarize.py` implementation.

 ## Português (Portuguese)